 If your city is not on the list please consider also Katowice Airport, located within just 1h30min drive from Krakow.

-Our travel agency specializes since 2004 in organising tours from Krakow to Auschwitz Birkenau, Poland's most visited museum.
+Our travel agency specializes since 2004 in organising Auschwitz Tour from Krakow.
 We cooperate only with licensed drivers and the most highly regarded professional museum guides.
 Transport in our comfortable air-conditioned vans will help you avoid crowded tour buses and long queues.
 In addition, we offer a range of popular tours of Krakow and Malopolska region.

 Auschwitz Birkenau Museum is the main destination for millions of tourists visiting Krakow.
 It is the most famous rememberance in the world, a remnant of one of the two most horrible regimes in the history of mankind – national socialism.